False Imprisonment Law – California Penal Code 236

 We could argue your actions were in good faith, such as the restraint of the victim was because of a reasonable belief the victim might endanger themselves or other people.
 For example, perhaps the victim had been making comments about committing suicide or harming others.

-We might be able to argue the allegations against you are false.
-Perhaps we could prove the accusations or false imprisonment are not based on facts and the accuser had other motives, such as revenge or jealously.
+We might be able to argue that the allegations against you are false.
+Perhaps we could prove that the accusations or false imprisonment are not based on facts and that the accuser had other motives, such as revenge or jealousy.

 Another argument includes self-defense.
-We might be able to show the restraint of the victim was actually an act of self-defense or defending others and the force used was reasonable under the circumstances.
+We might be able to show that the victim's restraint was actually an act of self-defense or defending others and that the force used was reasonable under the circumstances.

 Crucial Details about PC 236 False Imprisonment Charges

-False imprisonment is a “general intent” crime, meaning you don't always have to intend to falsely imprison another person, but rather you deliberate actions caused them to be falsely imprisoned.
+False imprisonment is a “general intent” crime, meaning you don't always have to intend to imprison another person falsely, but rather, your deliberate actions caused them to be falsely imprisoned.

 In other words, you don't have to actually physically restrain another person to be found guilty of false imprisonment.
 You can also be charged with a felony false imprisonment even in a situation where you didn't commit any violence on the victim.

-If you or a family member has been accused of Penal Code 236 false imprisonment, our criminal defense attorneys will review your case in order to develop a strategy to obtain best possible outcome.
+Suppose you or a family member has been accused of false imprisonment under Penal Code 236.
+In that case, our criminal defense attorneys will review your case and develop a strategy to obtain the best possible outcome.

-A conviction could result in life-altering consequences and you will need a law firm with experience dealing with these type of cases.
+A conviction could result in life-altering consequences, and you will need a law firm with experience handling these types of cases.